FlagrantGarden/site/content/games/factions/supplements/coasts/Forces/ruislip.md

 ## Stamullen

 Macullen has 5 Fame and 0 Glory.
 The Skirmishers have 5 Glory whether they fight in Small or Large Groups.
 The Bees have 0 Glory.

 If using the [Routine Procedures][1], the forces of Stamullen are Cautious.

 ### Macullen

 Macullen fights as a Champion.
-He rolls 2 dice to hit.
+He rolls 2d6 to hit.

 |      ME      |   MO    |     MI      |  FS   |   R   |   T   |   Traits   |
 | :----------: | :-----: | :---------: | :---: | :---: | :---: | :--------- |